ahasha/machine-learning-social-hack-night/README.md

 * [https://github.com/NVIDIA/DIGITS/tree/master/examples/text-classification](https://github.com/NVIDIA/DIGITS/tree/master/examples/text-classification)

 A key question we had was how exactly the input data is structured to feed into the neural network.

+As always, feel free to propose your own topics and see if you can get a few others to look into it with you.